Zaporizhzhia Oblast

 Zaporizhzhia Oblast (Запорізька область), commonly referred to as Zaporizhzhia (Запоріжжя), is an oblast (region) in south-east Ukraine.
 Its administrative centre is the city of Zaporizhzhia.
 The oblast covers an area of 27,183 km2, and has a population of The oblast is an important part of Ukraine's industry and agriculture.

 Most of the oblast's area, including all of the coast, has been under Russian military occupation since the 2022 Russian invasion of Ukraine, although the capital and the majority of the population have remained under Ukrainian administration.
 In September 2022, Russia declared it had annexed the Zaporizhzhia oblast based on the results of a disputed referendum.
 The referendum and subsequent annexation are not internationally recognized.

-To the south, Zaporizhzhia Oblast covers roughly 150 km of coastline of the Sea of Azov, as part of a coastal region known as Pryazovia.
+In the south, Zaporizhzhia Oblast includes roughly 150 km of the Pryazovia region coastline, on the shore of the Sea of Azov.

 Geography

 The area of the oblast is 27,183 km^{2}; its population (estimated as of 1 January 2013) was 1,785,243.

 Zaporizhzhia Oblast is located within the regions of Zaporizhzhia (northern part) and Pryazovia (southern part).